 Save and Activate

-After saving, you’ll be redirected to the templates list.
-Copy the template ID (e.g., 27) - you’ll need it for the API call.
+After saving, you are redirected to the templates list.
+Copy the template ID (e.g., 27) — you need it for the API call.

 Template ID